wagdav/thewagner.net/content/2015-06-06-Alpe-dHuZes.rst

 Summary
 -------

 The Alpe d'Huez is a great climb, I recommend everyone to try it out once.
-I also recommend participating in such a fund-raising events, there's a great ambiance and everybody is fighting together against the big mountain.
+I also recommend participating in such fund-raising events, there's a great ambiance and everybody is fighting together against the big mountain.

-From purly biking perspective clibming the Alpe d'Huez *six times* is very demanding but also pretty boring.
+From pure biking perspective climbing the Alpe d'Huez *six times* is very demanding but also pretty boring.
 During a 10 hours bike ride you could experience much more variety if you take a "normal" route.

 One day I would like to return to Alpe d'Huez to test how fast I could climb, had I need to do it only once.